t0kt0ckus/libsusrv/README.md

 Obvisouly, both Android SDK and NDK must be installed, and the `ANDROID_SDK` and `ANDROID_NDK` environment variables propertly set.

-To build a library JAR for all architectures:
+To build a library archive for all architectures:
 ```
 $ git clone https://github.com/t0kt0ckus/libsusrv.git
 $ cd libsusrv